 But how did this happen and why?
-What is the best movement for glutes?
-What happened to the last king of exercises, the squat?
+What is the best movement for your glutes?
+And what happened to the last king of exercises, the squat?

-Spend just a bit of time on the internet and you’ll quickly see the controversy over what exercise is best for peachy glutes – squats or hip thrusts.
+Spend just a bit of time on the internet and you’ll quickly see the controversy over what exercise is best for firmer glutes – squats or hip thrusts.
 Surprisingly for a much argued question there is little research to support an answer but certainly of late, hip thrusts seem to be winning out.

 One possible reason for all of this is that the data shows the glutes are barely activated at the bottom of the squat and far more activated in the full hip extension of the hip thrust.
 This activation duration through the range of motion of the hip thrust might start to interact with theories on time under tension (TUT).

 So what does all this mean?
 Well, you should probably both squat and hip thrust but if you don’t, no worries, the differences aren’t all that large.
 Even the evidence as mentioned above is not conclusive either way on the original question and what is more important is that you are doing the exercise you feel is best for you.

 How To Perform A Barbell Hip Thrust

 Technique: Sit on the ground with a bench behind you, bending your knees so your feet are firmly on the ground with a barbell resting below your hips.
 Lean back so your shoulders are on the bench and put the bar above your hips.

 Drive your hips up lifting the bar.
 In the top position your knees should be bent at 90 degrees and your shoulders should be near the top of the bench, with your body forming a straight line between them.
 At the top of the lift, pause and squeeze your glutes, before lowering your hips slowly.